georgiyponomarev/my_quantori_project/README.md

 ---

 **The project root directory contains:**
-* *files:* docker-compose.yml, README.md, LICENSE, .gitignore and
+* *files:* `docker-compose.yml, README.md, LICENSE, .gitignore`
-* *folders:* database (with the lonely Dockerfile) and app
+* *folders:* `database` (with the lonely Dockerfile) and `app`

-The folder 'app' contains:
+The folder `app` contains:

 *Python files:*

-* config.py -- contains a path to a folder with the app and a database URI
+* `config.py` -- contains a path to a folder with the app and a database URI
-* database_manager.py -- a program which creates four tables in a database:
+* `database_manager.py` -- a program which creates four tables in a database:
                              1. a table with dna bases
                              2. a table with rna bases
                              3. a table with codons
                              4. a table with amino acids
-* run.py -- main script which runs different functions (see the documentation for run.py in ./app/doc/run_help.txt or by executing:
+* `run.py` -- main script which runs different functions (see the documentation for run.py in ./app/doc/run_help.txt or by executing:
                 `python run.py help`)
-* converters.py -- contains functions for dna-to-rna, rna-to-protein and dna-to-protein conversion
+* `converters.py` -- contains functions for dna-to-rna, rna-to-protein and dna-to-protein conversion
-* plot_gc_content.py -- contains a function which plots GC-content ratio
+* `plot_gc_content.py` -- contains a function which plots GC-content ratio
-* test_converters.py and test_plotter.py -- for unit-testing of the aforementioned functions
+* `test_converters.py` and `test_plotter.py` -- for unit-testing of the aforementioned functions

 *Folders:*

-* covid -- contains the Covid-19 genome (from https://www.ncbi.nlm.nih.gov/data-hub/taxonomy/2697049/)
+* `covid` -- contains the Covid-19 genome (from https://www.ncbi.nlm.nih.gov/data-hub/taxonomy/2697049/)
-* data -- contains sqlite database and a json-file with a genetic code used to generate tables
+* `data` -- contains sqlite database and a json-file with a genetic code used to generate tables
-* doc -- contains the documentation for the main script run.py
+* `doc` -- contains the documentation for the main script run.py
-* gc-content_ratios -- a folder where the plots are saved
+* `gc-content_ratios` -- a folder where the plots are saved
-* legacy -- a folder with old versions of the code files
+* `legacy` -- a folder with old versions of the code files
-* tests -- a folder with the test data
+* `tests` -- a folder with the test data

-*Dockerfile*
+`Dockerfile`